-The Potomac Conference Corporation of Seventh-day Adventists is an organizational unit of the worldwide Seventh-day Adventist church.
+The Potomac Conference Corporation of Seventh Day Adventists is an organizational unit of the worldwide Seventh-Day Adventist church.
 Its congregations, schools and institutions serve the people of the Commonwealth of Virginia (except Accomack and Northampton Counties); the District of Columbia, and the larger portions of Montgomery and Prince Georges' Counties in Maryland.
-It is committed to the proclamation of the everlasting Gospel in the context of our mission and vision to grow healthy disciplemaking churches.
+It is committed to the proclamation of the everlasting Gospel in the context of our mission and vision grow healthy, disciple-making churches by going beyond the walls.